 You want to know why?
 Because there’s always plenty of work to go around.

-The internet is always evolving, people are always building new websites and consumers always need fresh content to read.
+The internet is always evolving, people are always building new websites and consumers always want fresh content to read.

 Sure, it might take a bit of time to build up your client list, but you will get there eventually.
 If I can do it, you can too.